 6. Stay Hydrated

-Saliva plays a crucial role in maintaining oral health by neutralizing acids, remineralizing teeth, and washing away food particles.
+Saliva has a big impact in maintaining oral health by neutralizing acids, remineralizing teeth, and washing away food particles.
 Staying hydrated helps ensure adequate saliva production.
 Aim to drink plenty of water throughout the day, especially after meals.

 7. Regular Dental Check-ups

 Regular dental check-ups are essential for monitoring your oral health and detecting any potential problems early.
-Your dentist can assess your teeth for signs of decay, gum disease, or other issues.
+So your dentist can assess your teeth for signs of decay, gum disease, or other issues.
 They can also provide professional cleanings to remove plaque and tartar buildup.
-If you've switched to non-fluoride toothpaste, regular check-ups are even more important to ensure that your teeth are staying healthy.
+If you've switched to non-fluoride toothpaste, regular check-ups are even more important to make sure your teeth are staying healthy Less friction, more output..

 8. Consider Professional Guidance on Diet